Dry vs Dehydrated Skin: How to Identify and Treat Both

 Why Science-Backed Plant-Based Skincare Works

-Brands like Veriphy Skincare combine plant-based ingredients with scientific innovation to address both dry and dehydrated skin effectively.
-PhytoSpherix®, a plant-based glycogen, helps boost hydration, strengthen the skin barrier, and enhance skin resilience.
-Using clinically validated, plant-based ingredients ensures that your skin receives optimal nourishment without harsh chemicals.
+At Veriphy Skincare, we take that approach seriously—using plant-based ingredients enhanced by biotech innovation to effectively address both dry and dehydrated skin.
+Our PhytoSpherix®, a plant-based glycogen, helps boost hydration, strengthen the skin barrier, and improve overall skin resilience (the things your skin actually needs to stay balanced).

 Conclusion